Terms and Conditions

 Students who have enrolled with a payment plan can transfer to a course of higher value and are obligated to pay the $150.00 transfer fee, plus the difference in price, which will be added onto their existing payment plan total.

 A course cannot be transferred from one student to a different individual to complete.
-It is the Students responsibility to ensure that they are completely knowledgeable with all course requirements prior to enrolling.
-Ticking all 3 boxes prior to submitting an enrolment form confirms and verifies that the Student has a full understanding of all terms & conditions, fees & charges and knowingly and willingly accepts all terms.
+It is the student’s responsibility to ensure they are completely knowledgeable with all course requirements prior to enrolling.
+Ticking all 3 boxes prior to submitting an Enrolment Form confirms and verifies that the student has a full understanding of all terms & conditions, fees & charges and knowingly and willingly accepts all terms.

 Extensions can only be considered if the course has not already expired.
 Student requests for course extensions (a maximum of up to 3 months) must be made in writing and will only be considered if consistent progress has been made with the completion of their course.
 In the event that a request for extension is denied, the student would need to contact the college for re-enrolment details.